JLopez-dev/CSCI_1110_OOP_Coursework/README.md

-# This repository contains your coursework for CSCI 1110 - Object Oriented Programming at Southwest Tech.
+# This repository contains my coursework for CSCI 1110 - Object Oriented Programming at Southwest Tech.